Can You Take Antacids with Coffee? What to Drink, When to Wait

 In conclusion, coffee lovers who experience acid reflux or heartburn no longer need to give up their favorite beverage entirely.
 By adding magnesium hydroxide to your daily cup of joe, you can enjoy the rich flavors and energizing effects of coffee while potentially minimizing digestive discomfort.
 Remember to consult a healthcare professional for personalized advice and savor every sip of your soothing coffee experience.

-Coffee With Aluminum Hydroxide
+Coffee and Aluminum Hydroxide

 Coffee With Aluminum Hydroxide: A Surprising Remedy for Acid Reflux